 Between December 2020 and February 2021 total spending averaged -2% compared to January 2020.
-As of March 14, 2021, total spending by all consumers decreased by 1.1% compared to January 2020.
+In a sign of economic recovery, as of August 1, 2021 total spending by all consumers increased by 21.7% compared to January 2020.

 Boston spending on groceries has been elevated throughout the pandemic, as people eat at home more often, similar to national trends.
 On March 16, grocery spending peaked at 86.9% above January levels.
 In the months of March, September and December 2020 Grocery spending averaged 41% above January 2020 levels, reaching 48% in February 2021.